Alcohol Addiction Medication: Definition, Types, Benefits, Side Effects, Alternatives

 What Are the FDA-Approved Medications for Alcohol Addiction?

-The FDA-approved medications for alcohol addiction are Naltrexone, Acamprosate, and Disulfiram.
+The FDA-approved medications for alcohol addiction are Naltrexone, Acamprosate, Disulfiram, and Nalmefene.
 These medications assist individuals in managing Alcohol Use Disorder (AUD) by targeting different pathways to reduce cravings and discourage alcohol consumption.

 FDA-Approved Medications for alcohol addiction are: